harshraj01/Weather_JPMC/README.md

 View can be changed without changing the presenter business logic.
 Model - contains only the application data which we publish in the view.
 There can be model specific to JSON data coming from server or DB specific data.
 View - contains only the UI part.
-We try to keep as simple as possible without any business logic.
+We try to view keep as simple as possible without any business logic.
 Presenter - contains the business logic.
 Presneter takes care of getting and publishing the updated data to view.